stla/hakyllsource/posts/conditionalLaw.md

 Polish spaces
 =============

-A topological space $E$ is said to be *Lindelôf* if there is a countable subcover of every open cover of $E$.
+A topological space $E$ is said to be *Lindelöf* if there is a countable subcover of every open cover of $E$.
 It is said to be *second-countable* when it has a countable basis.